decaf-dev/vaultexplorer.com/docs/quickstart.md

 The [custom filter](/docs/filters/custom-filter) gives you granular control over what should displayed in a view.
 The custom filter is organized into filter groups and filter rules.
 A filter group can have many filter rules.

+Start by creating a note.
+Add a **tags** property with a **test** tag.

 :::note
-In this tutorial, we will create an arbitrary note.
-This is to showcase the custom filter functionality.
+This is an arbitrary note.
+It is only used to showcase the custom filter feature.
 :::

-Start by creating a note with a frontmatter block.
-Add a **tags** property with a **test** tag.

 <video src="https://vaultexplorer.b-cdn.net/custom-filter-1.mov" controls style={{ maxWidth: "100%" }}>
   Your browser does not support the video tag.